 All of PGTI’s Best Practices have been tested and proven effective by our labor, contractor and owner/developer partners on our Targeted Projects.
 Effectiveness is assessed by increases in women’s hours as a percent of total hours at both the project and subcontractor level.

 Effective Best Practices have been collected and are periodically updated in our easy to use manual, Finishing the Job: Best Practices for a Diverse Workforce in the Construction Industry

 Finishing the Job is a “How To Manual,” organized as a set of stakeholder checklists for Construction Owners and Developers, Contractors, Subcontractors, Building Trade Unions, Training And Apprenticeship Programs and Community-Based Organizations.

-Project Labor Agreements
+Project Labor Agreements and Community Benefit Agreements

 Workforce Disparity Studies

 Since 1989, courts have required “disparity studies” when public efforts to redress past discrimination are challenged by opponents to affirmative action.
 The methods used in these studies have often been criticized but an overlooked problem is that the studies focus exclusively on business disparities and ignore gender and racial disparities in the workforce.

 Using a unique method, PGTI has partnered with Prof. Sofya Aptekar to conduct Construction Workforce Disparity Studies for municipalities and public agencies that are seeking the data needed to increase gender and racial diversity among construction workers.
 Examples of completed studies and contact information to learn more are available here.

 AOCs – Liaison committees for continuous monitoring by stakeholders